pub struct Lane<'a> { /* private fields */ }Expand description

 inertial_position: &InertialPosition,

-pub fn to_lane_position( &self, inertial_position: &InertialPosition, ) -> Result<LanePositionResult, MaliputError>
+pub fn to_lane_position( &self, inertial_position: &InertialPosition, ) -> Result<LanePositionQuery, MaliputError>

-The LanePosition is expected to be contained within the lane’s boundaries.
+The LanePosition is expected to be contained within the lane’s 3D boundaries (s, r, h).

 See Lane::to_segment_position method.